sntioudis/papreca/documentation/commands.md

 \subsection frotypes_description Description

-Defines the frozen atom types for the %PAPRECA simulation.
+Defines the frozen atom types for the MD stage %PAPRECA simulation.

 > **Note 1:**
 > %PAPRECA will not check if the defined frozen atom types are consistent with the mobile types of the MD (LAMMPS) stage.